 The vagina is involved in reproduction and provides male pleasure.
 So we assume that it must also have a role in causing female orgasm.
 But this does not follow.
 Female orgasm is quite separate from the reproductive process.
 Women are impregnated by rape, for example, which does not pleasure women.
 It is very tempting to assume that intercourse exists in order to provide everyone with sexual pleasure.
 Intercourse is a mating act that is aimed at maximising the chances of reproduction.
 Sexual pleasure is merely a by-product.
 Only men need to be motivated to engage in intercourse.

 Before the 1960s there was no reliable contraception.
-A woman risked pregnancy every time she had intercourse.
-So a woman had to be able to make a conscious choice to offer intercourse to a reliable and loving man who would support her through a pregnancy and decades of child-raising.
+A woman risked pregnancy every time she engaged in intercourse.
+A woman had to be capable of making a conscious choice to offer intercourse to a reliable and loving man who would support her through a pregnancy and decades of child-raising.
 Unless she has some reassurance that a man will support her in raising a child, no woman is likely to risk pregnancy without a fight.

 Once reliable contraceptive became available, it was assumed that women would be free to enjoy the same pleasure from intercourse that men have always enjoyed.
 It was proposed that women would behave as men do.
 This has not happened.
+Men still need to date women before there is likely to be any sexual activity.
 Most women will only offer sex in the context of a committed and loving relationship.
-Men still need to date women before there is likely to be any sexual activity.
 Men also continue to be the ones who propose.
-A proposal represents a man’s offer of financial support.
+A marriage proposal represents a man’s offer of financial support.

 Certainly, there are women today who are willing to have sex for no particular reason other than ego.
 But women’s motives are different to men’s.
 Women are not intent on their own pleasure but rather on what they might obtain by providing male pleasure.
 Reliable contraception cannot change women’s responses that have evolved over millions of years (even before homo sapiens).
 Women cannot choose to change their responsiveness or acquire a sex drive within the space of a few decades.